- Glaucoma Surgery

 These precise incisions may result in a more stable graft that requires fewer sutures.
 The sutures may be removed earlier (after only six months in initial cases) and patients may achieve faster full visual recovery.
 Shaped incisions may be up to seven times stronger, greately reducing the risk of displacement.

 On April 13th, 2011, Dr. Robert McCulloch became the first ophthalmologist in Arizona to perform a blade-free all laser corneal transplant or Intralase-Enabled Keratoplasty (IEK).
-Dr. McCulloch has treated patients from Glendale, Phoenix, Scottsdale, Peoria, Goodyear and other areas in Arizona.
+Dr. McCulloch has treated patients from Glendale, Phoenix, Scottsdale, Arrowhead, Goodyear and other areas in Arizona.

 The advanced IntraLase® FS Laser is the first laser in the U.S. used to create innovative corneal incisions for full-thickness corneal transplants, representing the greatest technological breakthrough in corneal transplantation in over 50 YEARS.
 The ultra-fast femtosecond laser allows Dr. McCulloch to create precisely shaped incisions that enable the recipient and transplant tissues to fit together much like a puzzle.